 Fort Myers and the adjacent and quite famous Sanibel Island region lies along southwest Florida's pristine Gulf Coast.
 Although it's not a major market with gay and lesbian visitors, this city of 65,000 (with a metro area of some 625,000) does have a handful of fun and lively gay nightspots, as well as numerous appealing places to eat, especially if you include the larger neighboring (and fast-growing) city of Cape Coral and the hugely popular beach resort of Sanibel Island.
 The region also hosts the Southwest Florida Gay Pride celebration each year in October, taking place in the city of Cape Coral.

-A sprawling club with multiple bars and levels and a good-size dance floor, the Bottom Line (or TBL) (3090 Evans Ave.) is in a slightly desolate, semi-industrial area about 2 miles due south of downtown Fort Myers, but at 15,000 square feet, it's one heck of a dancing and drinking compound.
+A sprawling club with multiple bars and levels and a good-size dance floor, the Bottom Line, or TBL (3090 Evans Ave.), is in a slightly desolate, semi-industrial area about two miles due south of downtown Fort Myers.
+At 15,000 square feet, it's one heck of a dancing and drinking compound.
 The club draws a mix of gay guys, lesbians, and friendly heteros, and events include drag shows on weekends and a good variety of drinks special throughout the week.

-Also check out the gay nightlife options in Naples, which is just 45 miles south.
+Naples, which is just 45 miles south, has great gay nightlife options.
 To the north, it's less than a two-hour drive to reach gay-popular St. Petersburg and Tampa, and just a 90-minute drive to get to Sarasota.